rhenneton/openaq/README.md

 On that EC2 instance, we also deploy a "dashboard" python docker image that serves the results on a map, on port 8050.

+For now, all the data is kept in the database as we don't have a lot of datapoints ingested every day (roughly 500 on Monday), but we could imagine having an archiving mechanism that clears the old data and saves them in S3.

 # Build instruction
 In order to build the docker image, from the main directory (the one with the dockerfile), run :